Six-factor model of psychological well-being: Personality

 Meta-analytic research shows that psychological well-being scales correlate strongly with all of the Big Five personality traits.
 Neuroticism is the strongest Big Five predictor of psychological well-being, correlating negatively with psychological well-being.
 In particular, openness has strong connections with personal growth, agreeableness and extraversion are notably related to positive relations, and conscientiousness is notably related to environmental mastery and purpose in life.

 Heritability

 Individual differences in both overall Eudaimonia, identified loosely with self-control and in the facets of eudaimonia are heritable.
 Evidence from one study supports 5 independent genetic mechanisms underlying the Ryff facets of this trait, leading to a genetic construct of eudaimonia in terms of general self-control, and four subsidiary biological mechanisms enabling the psychological capabilities of purpose, agency, growth, and positive social relations.

 Well-being therapy

 According to Seligman, positive interventions to attain positive human experience should not be at the expense of disregarding human suffering, weakness, and disorder.
-A therapy based on Ryff's six elements was developed by Fava and others in this regards.
+A therapy based on Ryff's six elements was developed by Fava and others in these regards.